Skip to content

 const optimize = b.standardOptimizeOption(.{});

-// Add args.zig dependency
+// 1.
+Add args.zig as a dependency

 const args_dep = b.dependency("args", .{